failure2multiply/failure2multiply/README.md

 I am constantly honing my skills and staying up-to-date with the latest security trends and threats.
 -------------------------------------------------

-An IT enthusiast trained in using various hacking methods to determine the security of systems, threats, or vulnerabilities.

 * 🌍  I'm based in Ireland/Poland
 * ✉️  You can contact me at [failure2multiply@gmail.com](mailto:failure2multiply@gmail.com)